mickdee/labs-design-yeoman/README.md

 Or use the `Makefile` by typing `make` into your console (change the app name)

 Otherwise, update `manifest.yml` with the name of your Cloud Foundry app and run `cf push` from ANY folder for easy deployment.

+## Setup
+Run `./setup.sh` to remove the Git remote & check to see if you have node & grunt installed
+If you do not have permissions to run `./setup.sh` -- run `sh setup.sh` or set executable permission via `chmod +x file.sh`